marwa9975/Movie-Analysis/README.md

 ![Alt text](./movieruntime.png)
-Acoording the histogram above the popular trend of runtime minutes is between 100 and 110 minutes.
+From the histogram above the popular trend of runtime minutes is between 100 and 110 minutes.

 Third analysis
 I found the movie genres that costs least to produce by grouping data by genres and calculate total production budget to find the least production cost.